 Write down 3-5 influential connections you have access to who can help you inside your business and life and will help you expand your unfair advantage even further.

-This is the last part to create your unfair advantage.
+This is the last part to create your unfair advantage and unique selling proposition.
 If you didn’t yet, make sure to grab the unfair advantage worksheet to help you with these exercises with examples for each.

-Your unfair advantage forms the DNA of who you are as an entrepreneur and, as such, the DNA of your business.
+Once seen on paper, most people actually see themselves more clearly for the first time.
+Your unique advantage forms the DNA of who you are as an entrepreneur and, as such, the DNA of your business.
 There’s too much competition to try and be and look like everyone else.

 You need to be you, and you need to use your unfair advantage so nobody else can replicate it.

-The unfair advantage is a lot less about what you can compare yourself to in the marketplace and a lot more about who you’re going to naturally attract because your DNA inside of Relevancy is based upon your unfair advantage.
+The unfair advantage is a lot less about what you can compare yourself to in the marketplace and a lot more about who you’re going to naturally attract.

 Remember the $30,000 experiment?